neufeld/AXIOME3/README.md

 <br />

-### You don't have qiime virtual environment yet

-In this case, you can install conda environment directly from .yml file in this repository.

-`conda env create --name <ENV_NAME> --file conda_env_file/16S-luigi.yml`

-Then, add PATH=${PATH}:/Data/reference_databases/qiime2/qiime2-helpers/scripts to your .bashrc file

 ## Usage

+### For people who are not comfortable with linux terminal

+0. Activate conda environment and cd to Neufeld-16S-Pipeline (if you haven't already done so).

-1. Generate configuration file by running luigi_config_generator.py
+1. Generate configuration file by running luigi_config_generator.py.

 ```
 python luigi_config_generator.py \